Top Rated Medical Malpractice Attorney Los Angeles

 The first step in any malpractice case is to get the medical records.
 Under HIPAA laws and California laws, every patient who receives treatment from a medical provider or a health care professional is entitled to view those records.
 The first step, in any case, is to get a copy of those files and to put them in the mail to an attorney who is knowledgeable about medical cases.

-One of the biggest differences or benefits of retaining my office as opposed to a general personal injury attorney’s office is, when I receive medical records, I do not need to send them out to a physician to review them.
+One of the biggest differences or benefits of retaining my office as opposed to a general personal injury attorney’s office is that when I receive medical records, I do not need to send them out to a physician to review them.
 I conduct all of the medical reviews of those records in the house.
 I can look at records and know in two or three hours, generally, whether or not there is a viable claim there.
 If there is, I will immediately bring that person in for an interview and talk to them about their case and what their goals are from that case, and get that claim filed.

-It should also be noted that unlike car accident cases, the statute of limitations on medical malpractice cases is only one year.
+It should also be noted that, unlike car accident cases, the statute of limitations on medical malpractice cases is only one year.
 So, it’s a very short leash for these types of cases.

 Ultimately, a personal injury case and a medical malpractice case both involve individuals who were injured.
 The difference between these two types of cases is that in a malpractice case, that individual is going to need medical expert testimony to state that the injuries that they incurred were a direct result of that physician’s or that nurse’s failure to meet the standard of care.

-Not only did the doctors do something that they should not have done, but that the indiscretion, failure to follow protocol, was a direct cause of the injury suffered by the individual.
+Not only did the doctors do something that they should not have done, but the indiscretion, failure to follow protocol, was a direct cause of the injury suffered by the individual.
 (30:01)

 Currently, in California, we have a very Draconian system in place called MICRA.
 And MICRA is a series of laws that limits the compensation for victims of malpractice.
 There are a variety of limitations, but the most notable one is that there is a $250,000.00 limit for all pain and suffering associated with a case and that involves anything from a surgery gone wrong, to loss of a limb, to wrongful death.